apache/mesos/docs/multiple-disk.md

   mount point used to store data.

 Operators can use the JSON-formated `--resources` option on the agent to provide these different kind of disk resources on agent start-up.
+Example resource values in JSON format can be found below.
+By default (if `--resources` is not specified), the Mesos agent will only make the root disk available to the cluster.

-#### `Root` disk
+### `Root` disk

 A `Root` disk is the basic disk resource in Mesos.
 It usually maps to the storage on the main operating system drive that the operator has presented to the agent.
 Data is mapped into the `work_dir` of the agent.

+An example resources value for a root disk is shown below.
+Note that the operator could optionally specify a `role` for the disk, which would result in [statically reserving](reservations.md) the disk for a single [role](roles.md).

         {
           "resources" : [
             {
               "name" : "disk",
               "type" : "SCALAR",
-              "scalar" : { "value" : 2048 },
+              "scalar" : { "value" : 2048 }
-              "role" : <framework_role>
             }
           ]
         }

-#### `Path` disks
+### `Path` disks

 A `Path` disk is an auxiliary disk resource provided by the operator.
-This can can be carved up into smaller chunks by accepting less than the total amount as frameworks see fit.
+This can can be carved up into smaller chunks by creating persistent volumes that use less than the total available space on the disk.
 Common uses for this kind of disk are extra logging space, file archives or caches, or other non performance-critical applications.
 Operators can present extra disks on their agents as `Path` disks simply by creating a directory and making that the `root` of the `Path` in `DiskInfo`'s `source`.

 `Path` disks are also useful for mocking up a multiple disk environment by creating some directories on the operating system drive.
 This should only be done in a testing or staging environment.
+Note that creating multiple `Path` disks on the same filesystem requires statically partitioning the available disk space.
+For example, suppose a 10GB storage device is mounted to `/foo` and the Mesos agent is configured with two `Path` disks at `/foo/disk1` and `/foo/disk2`.
+To avoid the risk of running out of space on the device, `disk1` and `disk2` should be configured (when the Mesos agent is started) to use at most 10GB of disk space in total.

+An example resources value for a `Path` disk is shown below.
+Note that the operator could optionally specify a `role` for the disk, which would result in [statically reserving](reservations.md) the disk for a single [role](roles.md).

         {
           "resources" : [